fatash89/atom/README.md

 __All of the following should be done on the host, not in the Docker container__.

-We use `twine` to package Atom so upload it to PyPI.
+We use `twine` to package Atom to upload it to PyPI.
 Make sure you have `twine` installed on your host: `pip install twine`.

 First `cd languages/python`.
 If you have a `dist` folder in there from a previous install, remove its contents with `rm dist/*`.